GrrrDog/weird_proxies/Nginx.md

 - `Server: nginx`

 ## Absolute-URI
-- support Absolute-URI with higher priority under host header
+- supports Absolute-URI with higher priority under host header
 - any scheme in Absolute-URI
 - doesn't like @ in Absolute-URI